Owen Antoniuk: Early life

-Antoniuk began playing soccer at age five with the Rosedale Community Association.
+Antoniuk was born in Calgary, Alberta.
+He began playing soccer at age five with the Rosedale Community Association.
 Afterwards, he played with Calgary Blizzard SC and Calgary Foothills SC.
 He then joined the Whitecaps FC Alberta Academy Centre, before moving to the official Whitecaps FC Academy in 2018.
 In 2021, he joined the Vancouver Whitecaps FC U-23, while also getting the opportunity to train with the first team.

+University career

+In 2023, Antoniuk began attending the University of Calgary, where he played for the men's soccer team.
+At the end of the 2023 season, he was named an Academic All-Canadian.
+On August 24, 2024, he scored his first goal in a victory over the Saskatchewan Huskies.
+On September 22, he scored a hat trick against the UFV Cascades.
+At the end of the 2024 season, he was named a Canada West First Team All-Star and a U Sports Second Team All-Canadian.
+At the end of the 2025 season, he was again named a Canada West First Team All Star and was also named a U Sports First Team All-Canadian.

 Club career

 In March 2022, he signed a professional contract with Whitecaps FC 2 in MLS Next Pro.
 He made his professional debut on March 26, against Houston Dynamo 2.
 He scored his first goals on April 10, when he scored two goals against Portland Timbers 2, converting a penalty kick in the 75th minute, before scoring a 95th minute equalizer.

 In July 2022, he was loaned to Atlético Ottawa of the Canadian Premier League.
 After the season, Whitecaps 2 declined his club option for 2023.

+In 2023, he played with Windsor City FC in League1 Ontario.

+In 2024, Antoniuk signed with League1 Alberta club Calgary Foothills FC.
+He finished as the league's top scorer in 2024 with ten goals.

+At the 2025 CPL–U Sports Draft, Antoniuk was selected in the second round (16th overall) by Cavalry FC.
+In February 2025, he signed a short-term contract with the club for their CONCACAF Champions Cup matches.
+In April 2025, he signed a U Sports contract with the club for the 2025 season, allowing him to maintain his university eligibility.
+In August 2025, he departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.